New York State Bicycle Route System: State Bicycle Route 25A

 New York State Bicycle Route 25A runs from the border of Nassau and Suffolk counties in Cold Spring Harbor east to Smithtown, passing through Huntington.
 The route doesn't actually share NY 25A until it reaches Kings Park.
 Bike Route 25A begins on Suffolk County Road 11 (Pulaski Road) at the Cold Spring Harbor Railroad Station, then turns south onto Suffolk County Route 92 (Oakwood Road), only to move east again onto 11th Street, which turns into East Rogues Path.
 Terminating at Maplewood Road, it turns left there, which itself terminates at Suffolk County Route 35 (Park Avenue).
 Bike Route 25A turns northwest momentarily and then heads back east onto Little Plains Road, which is completely shared with the route.
 When Little Plains Road ends, Bike Route 25A shares the last segment of Suffolk County Road 9 (Cuba Hill Road), but continues onto Burr Road beyond County Route 10 (Elwood Road) until it reaches Suffolk County Road 4 (Town Line Road), and turns north.
 At Scholar Lane, Bike Route 25A heads east again and after crossing over the Sunken Meadow State Parkway turns north again over Old Commack Road, which runs mostly parallel to the parkway.
 Old Commack Road terminates at CR 11 in Kings Park, and reunites with the County Road again.
 Whereas CR 11 terminates at NY 25A, Bike Route 25A continues onto Old Dock Road until it reaches Kohr Road, where it turns south and turns onto NY 25A at Suffolk County Road 14.
 The route finally runs along the state highway it was named after until it reaches the Smithtown Bull.

 State Bicycle Route 27

 New York State Bicycle Route 27 runs along NY 27 (also known as Montauk Highway) from Suffolk County Road 39A (North Highway) just inside the village of Southampton to the Montauk Point Lighthouse inside Montauk Point State Park (also the terminus of NYS Route 27).

 State Bicycle Route 28

 New York State Bicycle Route 28 runs from Kingston north to the border of Delaware and Ulster counties in Shandaken, passing through Catskill Park.

 State Bicycle Route 32

 New York State Bicycle Route 32 runs along a short segment of New York State Route 32 from New Paltz north to Kingston.

 State Bicycle Route 44

-New York State Bicycle Route 44 runs from Poughkeepsie east and northeast to the Connecticut border in Millerton, passing through Millbrook.
+New York State Bicycle Route 44 runs in close proximity to U.S. Route 44 from Poughkeepsie east and northeast to the Connecticut border in Millerton, passing through Millbrook.